hardikparwana/Safe-Learning-DASC/README.md

 **Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems**

-Authors: Hardik Parwana, Dimitra Panagou, University of Michigan
+Authors: Hardik Parwana and Dimitra Panagou, University of Michigan

 ## Description
 We pose the question: